ufukusubutun/Reordering_Switch/README.md

 NYU Networks Research Group

-This repository contains all the source code and instructions necessary to run experiments and reproduce results from our paper: [*Do Switches Still Have to Deliver Packets in Sequence?*](https://ieeexplore.ieee.org/abstract/document/10147992) which appeared at IEEE Conference on High Performance Switching and Routing, 2023 at Albuquerque, NM.
+This repository contains all the source code and instructions necessary to run experiments and reproduce results from our paper: [*Do Switches Still Have to Deliver Packets in Sequence?*](https://ieeexplore.ieee.org/abstract/document/10147992) [(download pre-print here)](https://ufukusubutun.github.io/assets/pdf/ReorderingSwitch.pdf) which appeared at IEEE Conference on High Performance Switching and Routing, 2023 at Albuquerque, NM.
 Our work was awarded the **BEST PAPER AWARD!** To better undertand the motivation and takeaways, please don't forget to check our paper.

 We aim to evaluate the resilience of contemporary TCP loss detection (formally called 'recovery') algorithms under patterns of reordering that would be caused by a load-balanced switch located at the network core.
 The internet core typically has high line rates and large number of flows getting mixed.
 And the load-balanced switch we use to cunduct the evalutaion was inspired by the Load-Balanced Birkhoff-von Neumann Switch [design of C.S.
 Chang](https://web.stanford.edu/class/ee384y/Handouts/BVN-Switches-Chang.pdf)